vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

-## Features
+## New VISTA Features

 The VISTA Data Project is a new purely data-centric approach to VISTA's data.
 As opposed a code-centric approach to VISTA  (where data has been fragmented into thousands of arbitrary, logically disconnected pieces of information encapsulated within layers of opaque, inconsistent, and unmaintained procedural code), in a data-centric approach to VISTA one first comprehensively and holistically exposes all the data in the system, revealing the native and overarching data model.
 This master data model - the roadmap to all of VA's institutional knowhow and data - has organically evolved over the past 35 years, hidden from view.
 Now, for the first time, this model will be comprehensively surfaced and taken advantage of.

-*New and unique features for VISTA that an operationalized Master VISTA Data Model (MVDM) will provide:*
+*Four major new features for VISTA that an operationalized Master VISTA Data Model (MVDM) will provide:*

 Feature | Details
 ---|---